 Putting the Pieces Together conference

 Eight million people in Canada live with chronic pain, a condition that can affect every aspect of a person’s life including physical and mental health, work, play, and relationships.
-More than 500 people attended for the first Putting the Pieces Together virtual conference in 2022.
+More than 700 people attended for the second Putting the Pieces Together virtual conference in 2023 – watch or revisit all the sessions on our YouTube channel!

 Why are we Putting the Pieces Together?